sabnzbd/sabnzbd.github.io/wiki/advanced/nntp-pipelining.md

 **Getting connection errors:**
 * Set `Articles per request` to 1 to disable pipelining
-* Reduce the number of server connections — many providers enforce a limit (e.g. 50 connections) and exceeding it causes errors
+* Reduce the number of server connections: many providers enforce a limit (e.g. 50 connections) and exceeding it causes errors

 **Unstable downloads:**
 * Reduce the `Articles per request` value incrementally